microsoft/dstoolkit-text2sql-and-imageprocessing/deploy_ai_search/README.md

     - `index_type text_2_sql_schema_store`.
 This selects the `Text2SQLSchemaStoreAISearch` sub class.
     - `rebuild`.
 Whether to delete and rebuild the index.
     - `suffix`.
 Optional parameter that will apply a suffix onto the deployed index and indexer.
 This is useful if you want deploy a test version, before overwriting the main version.
-    - `single_data_dictionary`.
+    - `single_data_dictionary_file`.
 Optional parameter that controls whether you will be uploading a single data dictionary, or a data dictionary file per entity.
 By default, this is set to False.

 ### Query Cache Index

 1. Update `.env` file with the associated values.
 Not all values are required dependent on whether you are using System / User Assigned Identities or a Key based authentication.
-2. Adjust `text_2_sql_query_cache.py` with any changes to the index. **There is no provided indexer or skillset for this cache, it is expected that application code will write directly to it.
+2. Adjust `text_2_sql_query_cache.py` with any changes to the index. **There is an optional provided indexer or skillset for this cache.
+You may instead want the application code will write directly to it.
 See the details in the Text2SQL README for different cache strategies.**
 3. Run `deploy.py` with the following args:

     - `index_type text_2_sql_query_cache`.
 This selects the `Text2SQLQueryCacheAISearch` sub class.
     - `rebuild`.
 Whether to delete and rebuild the index.
     - `suffix`.
 Optional parameter that will apply a suffix onto the deployed index and indexer.
 This is useful if you want deploy a test version, before overwriting the main version.
+    - `enable_cache_indexer`.
+Optional parameter that will enable the query cache indexer.
+Defaults to False.
+    - `single_cache__file`.
+Optional parameter that controls whether you will be uploading a single data dictionary, or a data dictionary file per entity.
+By default, this is set to False.

 ## ai_search.py & environment.py